 - Novice-friendly apps

 - Not suitable for those that need control of advanced features

 Read our full CyberGhost review.

 PrivateVPN was founded by privacy activists in Sweden.
 The company has very strong privacy protection procedures, including account anonymity.
 Each customer record is identified by a number, but no personal information is stored.
-Sweden used to have tough data retention laws, but these have recently been thrown out by the European Courts of Justice.
+Sweden used to have tough data retention laws, but these were previously thrown out by the European Courts of Justice.
 That ruling allows PrivateVPN to guard the identities and activities of its customers, and it does not keep any activity logs.

-PrivateVPN has 100 servers in 56 countries, including three servers in Germany.
+PrivateVPN has around 150 servers in 60+ countries, including a few in Germany.

 The app for PrivateVPN installs itself after you download the setup program from the website.
 The app runs on Windows, Mac OS X, macOS, Android, and iOS.
 You can install the VPN manually on Linux computers and routers.
 PrivateVPN can also be installed on Amazon Fire TV, Amazon Fire stick and set-top boxes.
 The company allows each account to connect six devices simultaneously.

 VPN connections are protected by RSA encryption with a 2048-bit key, and data in transit is protected by Blowfish with a 128-bit key or AES with a 256-bit key.
 Processing all of this encryption doesn’t slow down connections too much and you will still get all the speed you need to stream live video from the ZDF website.
 The company reports its services don’t do too well in China.
 If you intend to go to the People’s Republic, you should manually set up a connection to the L2TP VPN system of PrivateVPN.